bozsahin/thebench/README.md

 3. <a href="https://www.python.org/">Python 3.8  or above</a>

-4. Python module installer <a href="https://pypi.org/project/pip/">pip</a>

-Use the version of python you intend to use with TheBench to install its own pip (it won't do harm if you already have it):

-<code>python -m ensurepip</code>

 5. <a href="https://git-scm.com/downloads">git</a>

 If you already have these utilities in your system, your versions are detected and used by TheBench.